James-Ansley/markie/README.md

 # Metadata can be retrieved and set
 doc.metadata["authors"] = ["William Cook"]

-# can be pretty printed to quickly gleam the overall document structure
+# can be pretty printed to quickly glean the overall document structure
 pprint(doc)

 # Iterating over docs yields markdown-it tokens in order